ReportWire

 BuyBackX has opened its first store at 275 Walt Whitman Road in Huntington Station, where customers can sell their electronic devices for cash and buy certified pre-owned devices at discounted prices.

-BuyBackX was founded by entrepreneur Andreas Leptourgos, who began his career on Wall Street before launching BuyBackWorld.com in 2009.
+BuyBackX was founded by entrepreneur Andreas Leptourgos, who began his career on before launching BuyBackWorld.com in 2009.
 The online platform was initially aimed at helping banks upcycle their old BlackBerrys, but soon became a major player in the buying, selling and recycling of other electronic devices.

 Andreas Leptourgos / Courtesy of BuyBackX